 This is a personal preference but Thomas sometimes wore his slippers (thongs for you Aussies), after a long day trek.
 Especially at the beginning of the trekking when it wasn’t that cold yet.
 It’s always smart to let your feet breath as much as possible!

 Ever heard of the Khumbu Cough?
 You’ll undoubtedly hear people with its symptoms around you on the trek.
 That’s probably because they haven’t used a buff to keep their throat warm.
 A buff is a must-have item in your backpack as it’s so versatile!
 Use it as a beanie to keep your ears warm, or around your neck.
 When you’re going more up, the air you breathe in will become much colder.
-When you hold your buff in front of your mouth, it will make the air warmer when breathing in, and helps to prevent that you develop a nasty cough.
+When you hold your buff in front of your mouth, it will make the air warmer when breathing in, and helps to prevent you from developing a nasty cough.

 When you’re hiking in the Himalayas, you always need to be protected from the sun.
 Besides putting on a good layer of sunscreen, you better wear a hat as well.
 Any hat will do the trick, but we recommend sun hats or caps with neck covers so that your neck is always protected!
 The least you want is to get sick because of a severe sunburn.